 I usually ship USPS flat rate to save you money.
-It is $12 dollars to ship each way inside continental USA and they will give you the box or free.
-The Meduim box works well.
+It is $15 dollars to ship each way inside continental USA and they will give you the box or free.
+The Medium box works well.

-I can also provide you with filter and pan gasket for $29 (no extra shipping when purchased with VB). click here to purchase filter and pan gasket by itself – ——> 01m shopping page
+I can also provide you with filter and pan gasket for $41 (ask for discount when purchasing with VB). click here to purchase filter and pan gasket by itself – ——> 01m shopping page

 If you need solenoids I have them in stock also. click here to purchase solenoids ——> 01m shopping page

 Any common problems I should try to avoid while removing the valve body?